Gravity-Bridge/Gravity-Docs/docs/upgrading.md

-# Gravity bridge Polaris
+# Gravity bridge Pleiades Upgrade - Phase I

-As outlined in this [governance proposal](https://www.mintscan.io/gravity-bridge/proposals/58)
+As outlined in this [governance proposal](https://www.mintscan.io/gravity-bridge/proposals/74)

-Gravity Bridge will be upgrading to Polaris
+Gravity Bridge will be upgrading to Pleiades Phase I with the following features

-* Ethereum key support - Sign all your Gravity Bridge Chain transactions using your Ethereum key

-* Cosmos SDK upgrade to v0.45.6

-* IBC upgrade to v3.1.0 (Interchain Accounts to come in a later upgrade)
+* Updates to prepare for the Ethereum Merge, specifcially to protect Gravity Bridge from any forks or other merge problems.
+Please read the [ETH merge FAQ](/docs/eth-merge-faq.md)

+* Improved integrity checks around batch timeouts, allowing for more aggressive timeout periods to be set by future governnace votes

+* Corrected index hashing for BatchSendToEthClaim objects, the index now includes the Ethereum block height, completing the upgrade process for the vulnerability hot-patched in `v1.6.7`

-This upgrade *will not* change the chain-id and will occur at block height `2860730`
+This upgrade *will not* change the chain-id and will occur at block height `3608063`

 ## Preparing for the upgrade

 Since an upgrade proposal has passed no prep is required.
 Your node will automatically halt at the correct height.

-This upgrade *may* perform store migrations, it contains upgrade logic recommended for migrating ibc-go [here](https://github.com/cosmos/ibc-go/blob/main/docs/migrations/v2-to-v3.md) and [here](https://github.com/cosmos/ibc-go/blob/main/docs/migrations/support-denoms-with-slashes.md).
-Note that Interchain Accounts has not been activated, and therefore the full set of instructions in the first migration document will be followed when enabling Interchain Accounts in a future upgrade.

-It is still *recommended* that you prepare enough disk space for a full backup of your node disk state.
-Or use a compact snapshot generated via [state sync](https://ping.pub/gravity-bridge/statesync) this will help you upgrade faster.
+This upgrade will perform store migrations, as such you should perform a full backup of your node storage state as part of the upgrade procedure.
+If your validator setup does not allow rapid backups you should strongly consider performing a [state sync](https://ping.pub/gravity-bridge/statesync) this will help you upgrade faster by reducing the amount of data you have to back up.

 It is ***required*** that you backup your `priv_validator_state.json`.
 If you do a full backup it will be included, but if you don't have the space backup at least this small file from `.gravity/data/priv_validator_state.json`.
 It will allow you to manually reconstruct a 'backup' from a snapshot and this file if required.